Yes, this is a recipe!

 Cover your sauce and let it simmer, on low, for 10-20 minutes, or until you’re almost ready to eat.
 You really can’t over-simmer this, so if it sits, simmering for 30-40 minutes, it will still be just as tasty.

 Meanwhile… get your cooked chicken de-boned and cut into bite sized pieces.
 You can either use a store bought, pre-roasted bird, or you can cook up some chicken you already have.
-You can use all white meat, all dark meat or a mix of both… whatever floats your boat.
 You can also add as much or as little meat as you want – the rules are very lenient.

 Measure out your cream (2/3 cup) and yogurt or sour cream (1/2 cup)… or don’t measure… I usually just wing it.